Overview of Bird's Nest Custody in NJ

 As an aside, it is important to understand that the vast majority of jurisdictions in the United States have adopted the concept of parenting time in regard to minor children and the noncustodial parent.
 The parenting-time concept is a departure from traditional visitation and is based on the premise that a noncustodial parent and child should not be visitors in the each other's lives.Best Interests of the Child

-The best-interests-of-the-child standard governs whether or not bird's nest visitation will be deemed an acceptable option.
-A key reason a slowly growing number of jurisdictions are finding this custody arrangement attractive in some cases is that it appears to provide stability and consistency for a minor child.
+The standard by which all courts will determine the type of custody schedule is a question of what is in the best interests of the child.
+For bird’s nest custody, a key reason some jurisdictions are finding this custody arrangement attractive is because it appears to provide stability and consistency for a minor child, even though the parents are swapping places.
 Through bird's nest visitation, a minor child does not trek from house to house in order to spend quality time with both parents.
 The child is always in a set residence.
+This helps the child adjust to new school schedules.
+They do not have to worry about packing a bag, or leaving crucial items behind when they attend their extracurricular activities.Easier for the Parents

 Many courts across the U.S. are becoming more flexible when it comes to creative custody and parenting time plans.
 Unique schemes can win approval from a judge, provided the parents demonstrate that the proposed plan serves the best interests of a minor child.
 In the end, a judge typically seriously considers the proposals of parents who appear to be working jointly and in a positive manner to develop a beneficial custody and parenting-time plan for a child.